Current capital projects

 Home > Our community > Planning & projects > Current capital projects

-We're working to create vibrant urban centres, a balanced transportation network and an inclusive community.
-Infrastructure projects improve and maintain outdoor spaces, buildings, active transportation networks, utilities, roads and bridges.
+We're creating vibrant urban centres, a balanced transportation network, and an inclusive community.

 Transportation Accelerator Program

 The Transportation Accelerator Program (TAP) is a strategic initiative designed to speed up the delivery of key transportation projects and strengthen our transportation network.
-TAP includes several transportation projects that have been identified for accelerated design and delivery, ahead of their timelines in the Transportation Mater Plan and associated 10-Year Capital Plan.
+TAP includes several transportation projects that have been identified for accelerated design and delivery, ahead of their timelines in the Transportation Master Plan and associated 10-Year Capital Plan.

-Accelerated projects
+Accelerated Projects

 Some of the accelerated projects you can expect to see in the near future include: